-One of my very favorite things in the world is teaching children to read (I even wrote a book about it…just a little subtle plug, haha).
+One of my very favorite things in the world is teaching children to read!
 As far as my own children are concerned, all of them have learned to read (or are currently learning) at different ages and stages of their development.
 I never want learning to read to become a chore or something they dread.
 Rather, I want it to be fun and meaningful!
 That’s why I decided to do this 30 Days of Reading Fun for Beginning Readers series.
 I want to show parents (and teachers) that learning to read can be fun and interactive while simultaneously embodying multiple modalities!

 (And yes…I have made a habit out of month-long series here on the blog.
 I love the challenge of doing an activity every day for a consecutive month.
 I have done 31 Days of Indoor Activities for Toddlers, 31 Days of Outdoor Activities for Toddlers, and 31 Days of Pumpkin Activities.
 Unfortunately September only has 30 days, so we are making due with a 30-day series.)

 My 5-year old daughter recently started kindergarten.
 She is currently going half-day so I have most of the afternoon to spend with her playing, eating lunch together, and practicing reading and math skills.
 My daughter is just beginning to learn to read.
 Although she has mastered all the letter names and sounds, we are now working on putting those sounds together!
 Because I am tailoring these activities to her current abilities, most of the activities below will already require some knowledge of letters and sounds.